khalidhoffman/gulp-utils/README.md

 `sass`       | compiles to css
 `pug-ejs`    | [additional helper functions](commands/pug/helpers/_functions.pug) are saved  and included before compilation. compiles to `.ejs` files
 `pug-html`   | [additional helper functions](commands/pug/helpers/_functions.pug) are saved  and included before compilation. compiles to `.html` files
-`ftp`        | uploads files from input to output relative to ftp root. ftp root is configured with `dp-ftp-config.json`. `dp-ftp-config.json` is generated during the setup process
+`ftp`        | uploads files from input to output relative to ftp root. ftp root is configured with `dp-ftp-config.json`. `dp-ftp-config.json` is generated during the setup process.
+More Info is posted on [the github page](https://github.com/khalidhoffman/ftp-sync)